day0market/pyalgotrader/docs/gateway.md

 &nbsp;

-#### Related Fields
+####  related fields

-- username：username
+-  username ：username
-- password：password：
+-  password ：password：
-- Broker No.：brokerid
+-  broker no. ：brokerid
-- Transaction Server Address：td_address
+-  transaction server address ：td_address
-- Quotes server address：md_address
+-  quotes server address ：md_address
-- product name：product_info
+-  product name ：product_info
-- Authorized coding：auth_code
+-  authorized coding ：auth_code

 &nbsp;

-#### Account acquisition
+####  account acquisition

-- Simulation account：FromSimNowGet on the site。Simply enter the phone number and the SMS verification can be。（SMS verification sometimes can only receive normal working hours on weekdays）SimNowThe user name6Pure digital bits，Broker No.9999，And provide2Environmental simulation test suite for intraday trading and after-hours。
+-  simulation account ： from SimNow get on the site .  simply enter the phone number and the sms verification can be . （ sms verification sometimes can only receive normal working hours on weekdays ）SimNow the user name 6 pure digital bits ， broker no. 9999， and provide 2 environmental simulation test suite for intraday trading and after-hours .

-- Firm account：In the futures company account，Can be opened by contacting customer manager。A user named Pure Digital，Brokers also a number4Pure digital bits。（Each futures broker's numbers are different）Other，A firm offer trading accounts can be opened emulation function，Also you need to contact customer manager。
+-  firm account ： in the futures company account ， can be opened by contacting customer manager .  a user named pure digital ， brokers also a number 4 pure digital bits . （ each futures broker's numbers are different ） other ， a firm offer trading accounts can be opened emulation function ， also you need to contact customer manager .

 &nbsp;

 ### MINI

-#### How to Load
+####  how to load

-Start withgatewayOn callMiniGatewayclass；Thenadd_gateway()Function to themain_engineon。
+ start with gateway on call MiniGateway class ； then add_gateway() function to the main_engine on .
 ```
 from vnpy.gateway.mini import MiniGateway
 main_engine.add_gateway(MiniGateway)